SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 ## Description
 Create a program, which **prints a triangle** of stars.

-Print one asterik symbol \(\*\) for the first row, two asterik symbols for the second row and so on.
+Print one asterisk symbol \(\*\) for the first row, two asterisk symbols for the second row and so on.

 ## Output
 ```